apple/swift-distributed-actors/SECURITY.md

 #### When to report a vulnerability

-* You think you have discovered a potential security vulnerability in SwiftNIO or any of the SwiftNIO projects.
+* You think you have discovered a potential security vulnerability in Swift Distributed Actors or any of the related projects.
-* You are unsure how a vulnerability affects SwiftNIO or any of the SwiftNIO projects.
+* You are unsure how a vulnerability affects Swift Distributed Actors or any of the related projects.

 #### What happens next?